Table Of Contents

 While containers and serverless systems are distinct technologies, they share some overlapping functionalities.

 In both systems, applications are abstracted from the hosting environment.
 This makes them more efficient than virtual machines.
 They still require orchestration tools for scaling.
-Their primary function is that they allow the deployment of application code.
+Their primary function is they allow the deployment of application code.

 Deployability